TheNightdrivingAvenger/ICMPTracert/README.md

 4. Because of using RAW sockets, Pelles C should be run with Administrator rights.

 Target IP is passed through command line arguments.
 To add them, go to project -> project options -> general

+# How to use
+Supported flags for setting: timeout, sent packet count, maximum hops, and resolve/do not resolve IPs to domain names mode.
+To see full help launch the program without arguments.

+Launch the program passing flags (not necessary) and destination node (IP or domain name, necessary) as command-line arguments.